 Direction is about knowing what to do with your life.
 Should you have children?
-How will that work with your career and should you preference it instead?
+How will that work with your career, and should you preference that instead?
 Should your commit to your current partner?
-Or perhaps your challenge lies in starting a relationship or finding a career in the first place.
+Are you better off single?
+How do you even start, and maintain, a good relationship?
+How do you find meaningful work?

 Or perhaps everything has come together and yet "something is missing."
 Which leads on to the problem of purpose.

 Purpose is about meaning.
 You are going to age and die.
-You are going to suffer or struggle at times.
+You are going to suffer, or even just struggle at times.
 And even in the good times pleasure and wealth are not enough.
 What makes life worthwhile?
 How do you gain a deeper sense of satisfaction?
-How do you become the person you want and need to be?
-What will give genuine meaning and satisfaction to your life?
+How do you become the person that you want - and feel a need - to be?
+How do you find a genuine sense of meaning?

 This lack of direction or purpose is a recipe for distress.
 It leaves people feeling confused, anxious, and despairing.

 It feels like a unique problem, that there is something wrong with you in particular.
 When in fact it is really common.
 Older generations used to guide younger ones in these things, based on their lived experience with the same universal problems.
 But contemporary society neglects this altruistic focus.
 The Baby Boomers were known as the "Me Generation," and in our messy lives we are living the consequences of that neglect.

 At the heart of finding direction and purpose is the removal of obstructions, which is often a psychological task.
 Hence counselling.
 And the building up of clarity, then a vision, then a plan, which is both philosophical and psychological.
 The essence here is to find a path forward which fits your deeper desires and values.
 I do not dictate what your purpose and direction will be, rather I help you see deeply inside yourself, to your wants and needs.
 And then we focus on action: making all of this become a reality as the weeks and months go by.